barker1889/SecureTix-SqlInjectionPractice/README.md

 * Go through the steps of purchasing a ticket and viewing the order first, this will give an idea of the features and processes involved
 * Keep track of any useful data you retrieve
 * Keep a note of working exploits, you may be able to repurpose them later on
-* If you exploits are constantly failing
+* If you're getting a lot of invalid SQL type errors:
   *  Make sure you're closing any string you may be injecting into
   *  Make sure you're commenting out the rest of the SQL statement after your exploit
   *  Try writing down what you think the query you're injecting into is doing, this will help you work out what payload you need to keep it a valid SQL statement